-4.2.2.
-Conditional Convergence.
-The unconditional convergence prediction assumes that across all countries, the level of and rate of change in technical knowledge, the rate of savings, the rate of population growth, and other parameters determining the steady state are all the same.
-(Or even if they're not, they too converge; see below.)
 While such similarities or differences have no effect on the Solow prediction that countries must converge to their steady states, those steady states could persistently vary across countries, so that there is no need for two countries to converge to each other.
 This qualification leads to the weaker notion of conditional convergence.
 Figure 4.2 illustrates.
-Because the parameters are now permitted to vary across countries, different countries have their own steady-state paths, as illustrated by the lines AB and A'B'.
+Given the parametric variation cross-nationally, different countries have their own steady-state paths, as illustrated by the lines AB and A'B'.
 If the rate of technical progress is the same across countries, then these paths will all be parallel to one another.
 The notion of conditional convergence typically maintains this equality of technical change as a working assumption, which is of course far weaker than the assumptions made for the unconditional variant.